MS in Accounting Analytics

 Required Business Analytics Core

-MBA 6100 Business Analytics or MSCS 6520 Business Analytics
+MBA 6100 Business Analytics or COSC 6520 Business Analytics

 Provides a structured and effective way of tackling a wide range of managerial problems using analytics.
 Introduces students to basic concepts in business analytics and several quantitative techniques that are important for the practical analysis of a broad range of business problems and widely accepted by the practitioners.
 These techniques provide a framework to support managerial decision making.
 Lectures cover the topics in sufficient details to make one feel comfortable in their use.
 Also stresses the importance of critical thinking skills to make sound managerial decisions, to apply ethical reasoning to business situations and to communicate effectively in business settings.